movableink/omniauth-litmus/README.md

 This is the official OmniAuth strategy for authenticating against Litmus.
-To use it, you'll need an OAuth2 Application ID and Secret, until this is available from with Litmus, please ask us resellers@litmus.com
+To use it, you'll need an OAuth2 Application ID and Secret, until this is available from within Litmus, please request this via resellers@litmus.com

 ## Usage